spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

 6. Select a cluster profile.
 If you don't have a cluster profile for Edge Native, refer to the [Create Edge Native Cluster Profile](../site-deployment/model-profile.md) guide.
 Click on **Next** after you have selected a cluster profile.

-7. In the network layer of your cluster profile, specify the names of the Network Interface Controllers (NIC) on your hosts used to communicate with the cluster.
-Later in the cluster definition when you add Edge hosts to the node pools, you can select which NIC each host uses to communicate with the cluster.
-Make sure those NIC names match your configuration in the network layer.
+7. In the network layer of your cluster profile, specify the names of the Network Interface Controllers (NIC) on your hosts used to communicate with the cluster to be `scbr-100`.
+This is the name of the interface Palette creates on your Edge devices to establish the ovelay network.

     The following are the sections of the packs you need to change depending on which CNI pack you are using:

     <Tabs>
     <TabItem value="calico" label="Calico">

-    In the Calico pack YAML file default template, uncomment `manifests.calico.env.calicoNode.IP_AUTODETECTION_METHOD` and set its value to `interface=INTERFACE_NAME`.
-Replace `INTERFACE_NAME` with the name of the interface or a regular expression (regex) that matches the name of the interface.
-For example, the following code snippet works for any NIC name that starts with `eno`.
+    In the Calico pack YAML file default template, uncomment `manifests.calico.env.calicoNode.IP_AUTODETECTION_METHOD` and set its value to `interface=scbr-100`.
     ```yaml {11}
     manifests:
         calico: